 Astrion™ does this via its unique delivery system, transporting nutrients deep into the epidermal, dermal, and subcutaneous layers of the skin.
 It has both lipophilic (fat-soluble) and hydrophilic (water-soluble) properties, allowing it to penetrate all the different cellular layers of the skin, and crucially hydrating and nourishing as it goes.

-Our unrivaled skin nutraceutical not only boosts the production of collagen.
-It also boosts the production of a compound called hyaluronic acid.
+This skin nutraceutical not only works to boost the production of collagen but also the production of a compound called hyaluronic acid.
 Hyaluronic acid naturally occurs in the skin, and like collagen, declines as we age.
 It is capable of holding 1,000 times its weight in water, helping to hydrate the skin as well as add plumpness and minimize the appearance of fine lines and wrinkles.

 Adding Astrion™ to your product range